 We invite poster proposals with an information behaviour focus.
 We also invite submissions for close research areas such as information or data literacy, user experience or interactive information retrieval.
 Posters provide an opportunity for an informal presentation to conference attendees.
 Presenting a poster is also a good way to discuss and receive feedback on a work in progress that has not been fully developed into a paper.

 Poster presentations at ISIC 2022 will be competitive and if your proposal is accepted, your poster will be displayed in a poster session during the conference.
 At least one author for each accepted poster must register for and attend the conference since you will be expected to present your poster at the time set aside for poster presentations.
 A list of the poster titles and authors will be included in the conference program; however, poster proposals are not published in Information Research.
 Authors have the option to have their poster proposals and final posters published on the edoc repository of the Humboldt-Universität zu Berlin.

 If your work is accepted for presentation at the conference, at least one co-author will need to register during the Early Bird Registration period and present the work at the ISIC 2022.The organisers reserve the right to withhold publication if these conditions are not met.

 Camera-ready version for edoc repository: 30 May 2022

 Preparing your poster proposal

 The format for a poster proposal should follow the general guidelines for full and short papers.
-Please use the ISIC 2022 poster template as a guideline (will be available in November 2022).
+Please use the ISIC 2022 poster template as a guideline.
 Please, limit your proposal for the poster to two pages.
 The poster proposal should be submitted as a pdf.